• Art Magazine

 Back pain and neck tension

-Prolonged, static sitting tenses and shortens the muscles, especially in the hip flexors.
-The surrounding connective tissue is affected, leading to painful tension and poor posture.
+Prolonged static sitting tenses and shortens the muscles, especially in the hip flexors.
+The surrounding connective tissue is also affected, leading to painful tension and postural problems.

 Concentration problems and fatigue

-When you sit, your body falls into a kind of coma.”
+When sitting, the body essentially falls into a kind of coma

 Circulation and blood flow slow down, weakening all functions of the cardiovascular system.
-Sitting in a cramped position leads to shallow breathing and reduced oxygen intake, causing fatigue and poor concentration.
+Sitting in a cramped position leads to shallow breathing with reduced oxygen intake, causing fatigue and difficulty concentrating.

-Our brains also suffer: The hippocampus, responsible for learning and memory, is less well-connected when we sit for long periods.
-The consequences for our everyday work are serious:
+Our brains also suffer: The hippocampus, responsible for learning and memory, has weaker connections when we sit for long periods.
+The consequences for our daily work are significant:

 • Reduced performance and concentration